SLAYDATE

 Waitlist confirmation.
 Room assignment.
 Day-before reminders.
 Stories published.
 Your players stay informed without a single manual message.

-Even Better with Blocktower
+Pair it with Blocktower

 - Player rosters sync to the Storyteller's phone